-We have applied to have our common stock approved for quotation on the Nasdaq National Market under the symbol "EHTH."
+Our common stock has been approved for listing on the Nasdaq Global Market under the symbol "EHTH."

 SHARES ELIGIBLE FOR FUTURE SALE

 Prior to this offering, there has been no market for our common stock.
 Future sales of substantial amounts of our common stock in the public market could adversely affect prevailing market prices from time to time.
 Further, since only a limited number of shares will be available for sale shortly after this offering because of certain contractual and legal restrictions on resale described below, sales of substantial amounts of our common stock in the public market after the restrictions lapse could adversely affect the prevailing market price and our ability to raise equity capital in the future.